 I specialize in the development of new wine and table grape varieties, as well as new grape breeding techniques.
 Since joining the Cornell faculty in 1980, my program has released 13 new grape varieties - ten wine grapes (cooperatively with the Dept. of Food Science and Technology) and three seedless table grapes.
 The grape breeding program continues to emphasize wine variety development with a strong emphasis on combining wine quality with disease resistance and cold tolerance.
 We develop flavorful, attractive table grapes, as well.
 We complement the traditional breeding program with experimental approaches to develop complete maps of grapevine chromosomes, and to study functional gene expression.
 In addition to my research responsibilities, I was Chair for over 10 years of the Grape Crop Germplasm Committee, a national committee overseeing U.S. Department of Agriculture efforts to preserve wild and cultivate grapevines.
 My studies have taken me to international conferences, research stations and the grape growing regions of France, Italy, Germany, Portugal, Israel, Hungary, Turkey, Thailand, Switzerland, China and Japan.
-My laboratory has hosted graduate students and researchers from many parts of the world, including Japan, Chile, Brazil, Pakistan, France, South Africa, Germany, Hungary, Korea, Israel and China.
+My laboratory has hosted graduate students and researchers from many parts of the world, including Japan, Chile, Brazil, Pakistan, France, South Africa, Germany, Hungary, Korea, Israel, Nepal, and China.

 Using tools of genetics and genomics for grapevine improvement: